Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Abstract

 \section{Abstract}

 This paper investigates biological models that represent the transition equation from a system in the past to a system in the future.
-It is shown that finite-time Lyapunov exponents calculated along a locally pullback attractive solution are efficient indicators (early-warning signals) of the presence of a critical point.
+It is shown that finite-time Lyapunov exponents calculated along a locally pullback attractive solution are efficient indicators (early-warning signals) of the presence of a tipping point.
 Precise time-dependent transitions with concave or d-concave variation in the state variable giving rise to scenarios of rate-induced tracking are shown.
 They are classified depending on the internal dynamics of the set of bounded solutions.
 Based on this classification, some representative features of these models are investigated by means of a careful numerical analysis.

 \begin{quotation} In those transitions where the parameter shift provides intermediate systems with an inappropriate hyperbolic structure for a long period of time, rate-induced tracking can occur.
 In these transitions, high rates are beneficial, whereas a tipping point may occur when the transition rate decreases excessively.
 In this paper, we analyze this phenomenon in precise concave or d-concave transitions of biological models.
-In these examples, we show that finite-time Lyapunov exponents are effective early-warning signals of critical transitions, since they experience an overgrowth when the transition takes values close to a critical rate at which the dynamics changes drastically.
+In these examples, we show that finite-time Lyapunov exponents are effective early-warning signals of critical transitions, since they experience an overgrowth when the transition rate is close to a tipping point at which the dynamics changes drastically.
 In this formulation, a mechanism of control used as response to warning signal gives rise to safe operating margins in rate-induced tracking problems with time-dependent rate. \end{quotation}